 This was a collaboration with Ricardo O’Nascimento, while I was working as a technical adviser for the artistic residents at the São Paulo Museum of Image and Sound.

 The project involved making a dress that would produce visual and tactile responses to the presence of cell phone signals.
-There’s more info at Ricardo’s page.
+There’s more info at Ricardo’s site.

 An Arduino was used to read the sensor values and control 25 columns of small computer fans independently.
 We could have programmed wave patterns around the dress, but ended up using simpler patterns that were more visually apparent.